ButcherC/Decorators---Java/README.md

 TeeOutput: write to two streams at a time; the one it wraps, plus one it receives as a constructor argument.

 FilterOutput: writes only objects that satisfy a certain condition (unary predicate), received as a constructor parameter.
-(Gives user a choice of two prediates).
+(Gives user a choice of two predicates).

 The decorated class is StreamOutput and the file used to test the decorators is decorator.dat.